The Job model

 To receive the entities from the followthemoney-store

-(to have the most recent version, it might be patched in between by other tasks):
+(to have the most recent version, because it might be patched in between by other tasks):

 @task(app=app)